 How Long Does Exterior Paint Last?

-A new coat of paint can be an affordable option for updating your home's look to boost its value.
-A fresh coat of paint can give your home's exterior a renewed vitality and refresh an otherwise dull or outdated appearance.
+A fresh coat of paint can give your home's exterior a renewed vitality and refresh an otherwise dull or outdated appearance for an affordable price.
 However, painting the outside of your home is a significant undertaking.
-If you’re going to invest in exterior painting, you'll naturally want the results to endure for a long time.
+If you’re going to invest in exterior home painting, you'll naturally want long-lasting results..

 The Average Lifespan Of Exterior Paint

-Factors That Affect The Lifespan Of Exterior Paint
+Factors That Affect How Long Exterior Paint Lasts

-Many factors contribute to how long an exterior paint job will last.
-Below are the largest factors that affect exterior paint longevity.
+Many elements contribute to how long an exterior paint job will last.
+Below are key influences on exterior paint longevity.

 Surface Material